billyBillLiu/WeCardWiki-CI103-Project-/Activity-report-for-Jiahao-Wang.md

 Change the color of the QR code to match the home page - Sharing Cards - ToDo \
 30 mins \

 After creating the QR code generator I realize that the color doesn't fit with the other screens that we have made.
-So I look through my codes and try to re-formate it to make it look more appealing to the users.
+So I look through my codes and try to re-format it to make it look more appealing to the users.
 I was able to done that and now it look a lot better than before.
 May 12th, 2023 @ 12:20pm in review \

 Have the QR code be permanent and saved - Sharing Cards - ToDo \